inet-framework/docs/_sources/tutorials/configurator/doc/step6.rst.txt

 Step 6.
-Setting different metric for automatic routing table configuration
+Using a different metric for automatic routing table configuration
 ==========================================================================

 Goals